Waterworks

 • Working with Ferguson to model all the utilities accurate to code, practice, field and cost

-• Including a 2D takeoff or quality takeoff in the initial pass, where Ferguson reviewed local specs and drawings and ran through all the civil drawings to build a list of materials for the project, per specification
+• Including a constructability takeoff or quantity takeoff in the initial pass, where Ferguson reviewed local specs and drawings and ran through all the civil drawings to build a list of materials for the project, per specification

 • Identifying and addressing all low-hanging RFIs before 3D modeling